 It is only in this way that Scamorza Affumicata is made… according to the traditional recipe and strictly cold smoking.

-How Scamorza is made and The Art of Traditional Smoking
+How Scamorza is made

 The technological-productive scheme of this dairy product basically follows the same of fresh scamorza cheese except for the smoking phase.